 - The first EVD outbreaks occurred in remote villages in Central Africa, near tropical rainforests, but the most recent outbreak in west Africa has involved major urban as well as rural areas.

 - Community engagement is key to successfully controlling outbreaks.
-Good outbreak control relies on applying a package of interventions, namely case management, surveillance and contact tracing, a good laboratory service, safe burials and social mobilisation.
+Good outbreak control relies on applying a package of interventions, namely case management, surveillance and contact tracing, a good laboratory service, safe burials and social mobilization.

 - Early supportive care with rehydration, symptomatic treatment improves survival.
 There is as yet no licensed treatment proven to neutralise the virus but a range of blood, immunological and drug therapies are under development.